 How to Use Toning Shampoo-Conditioner

-Please do a strand test before using this treatment as you will need to see how it affects the tones of your hair and if you need to adjust the coloring ratio.
+Please do a strand test before using this treatment.
+You’ll need to see how it affects your hair’s tones and if you need to adjust the coloring ratio.
 If after your strand test you find it too strong, you can dilute the mixture and vice-a-versa.

 Using the product once a week typically works to help keep brassiness and dullness from developing, especially if you begin a routine of using the toning shampoo a couple of weeks after initially coloring your hair.